NASCAR Owners Say They Would Fire Employees Who Protest Anthem

+Some NASCAR owners said they would fire employees who protest the national anthem, drawing praise from President Donald Trump on Monday.

-Team owners across the NFL defended players protesting the national anthem following criticism from President Donald Trump.
-NASCAR owners, however, appeared to side with the president.
+Racing team owners Richard Childress and Richard Petty reacted strongly Sunday as NFL owners defended players protesting the national anthem following criticism from Trump.

-Countless NFL players staged a large-scale protest this weekend, with many sitting or taking a knee during the anthem.
-Trump repeatedly called on owners to fire the players for not honoring the pregame ritual.
+The players staged a large-scale protest this weekend, with many sitting or taking a knee during the anthem.
+Trump had repeatedly called on owners to fire the players for not honoring the pregame ritual.

-Asked how he would react if one of his employees protested during the anthem, Richard Childress, owner of Richard Childress Racing, told USA Today, “Get you a ride on a Greyhound bus when the national anthem is over.
+Asked how he would react if one of his employees protested during the anthem, Childress, owner of Richard Childress Racing, told USA Today, “Get you a ride on a Greyhound bus when the national anthem is over.
 I told them anyone who works for me should respect the country we live in.
 So many people have gave their lives for it.
 This is America.”

-Richard Petty, a seven-time NASCAR champion who is a co-owner of Richard Petty Motorsports, chimed in on the issue as well.
+Petty, a seven-time NASCAR champion who is a co-owner of Richard Petty Motorsports, chimed in on the issue as well.

 “Anybody that don’t stand up for that ought to be out of the country.
 Period,” he told the Associated Press.
 “If they don’t appreciate where they’re at … what got them where they’re at?
 The United States.”
 Petty confirmed with a reporter that he would fire employees who did not comply.

-Note: This story has been updated to include comments from President Donald Trump, NASCAR driver Dale Earnhardt, Jr., and NASCAR.
-CORRECTION: A previous version of this article misidentified Richard Childress in another photo.